 First guess at how far out to warn about expiring certificates is 3 months, but I’m definitely open to suggestions.

 Also, the target version of 2.6.x is just a suggestion.
 I haven’t looked at how involved it would be to check this to generate the warning, and am open to pushing it back to 2.7.x, or Telly (though I think we should try pretty hard to get it into 2.6.x).

-#3 Updated by Jacob Helwig over 2 years ago
+#3 Updated by Jacob Helwig almost 5 years ago

 - Priority changed from Normal to High

 I don’t think it can hurt to warn about the agent certs expiring, and seems like a reasonable thing to include in the report sent back to the master.
 The agent cert expiring isn’t anywhere near the same scale of problem, but it seems like a safety net worth having (even if it doesn’t warn to the same degree or start as far out).

 #7 Updated by Steven Lindberg almost 4 years ago